When I began creating the list of top best finance courses in India, I thought of keeping the big daddy i.e., the MBA in Finance out of the list.

 If you were to choose to become a Financial Risk Manager, then you would be expected to manage the risk that accompanies any investments and would like to broaden their knowledge of the same.

-This course is suitable for people seeking employment in risk management in banks, corporates, non-banking financial firms and corporate houses.
+This course is suitable for people seeking employment in risk management in banks, investment risk management in corporates, non-banking financial firms, and corporate houses.

-This course helps people in their early stages by exposing them to the breadth of the curriculum covering major strategic aspects of risk management;on the other hand the course helps established professional keep up with the latest trends.
+This course helps people in their early stages by exposing them to the breadth of the curriculum covering significant strategic aspects of risk management; on the other hand, the course helps established professionals keep up with the latest trends.